No Fee Unless We Win Your Case

 A lot of dust and debris can collect on your windshield, even if you do not drive much.
 Be sure to take out time to hose off your windshield and give it a good wipe down.
 While windshield wiper fluid will certainly do in a pinch, there is a chance the drops of fluid left clinging to the surface will reflect the sunlight, which defeats the purpose.
 Once the glass is clean, you can apply a coating of vinegar to the surface to keep residue from building up in the future.

-Because not all drivers are as diligent as you when it comes to safe summertime driving in Washington, there is a chance you might be involved in an accident caused by glares.
+Because not all drivers are as diligent as you when it comes to safe summertime driving in Washington, there is a chance you might be involved in an accident caused by glare.
 If you are, do yourself a favor and work with an attorney to explore your legal options.